AdobeDocs/campaign-standard.de-DE/help/sending/using/archiving.md

 >[!NOTE]
 >
->Aktuell können die archivierten E-Mails nicht mit dem [erweiterten MTA von Adobe Campaign](https://helpx.adobe.com/de/campaign/kb/campaign-enhanced-mta.html) gesendet werden, selbst wenn Sie bereits eine Aktualisierung auf den erweiterten MTA vorgenommen haben.
+>Aktuell können die archivierten E-Mails nicht mit dem erweiterten MTA von Adobe Campaign gesendet werden, selbst wenn Sie bereits eine Aktualisierung auf den erweiterten MTA vorgenommen haben.

 ## E-Mail-Archivierung aktivieren     {#activating-email-archiving}

 Nach der Aktivierung wird E-Mail-BCC in der [E-Mail-Vorlage](../../start/using/marketing-activity-templates.md) über die folgende Option aktiviert:

 1. Rufen Sie den Knoten **Ressourcen** > **Vorlagen** > **Versandvorlagen** auf.
-1. Duplizieren Sie die vordefinierte Vorlage **[!UICONTROL Per E-Mail versenden]**.
+1. Duplikat der vordefinierten **[!UICONTROL Send via email]** Vorlage.
 1. Wählen Sie die duplizierte Vorlage aus.
-1. Bearbeiten Sie mithilfe der Schaltfläche **[!UICONTROL Eigenschaften bearbeiten]** die Eigenschaften Ihrer Vorlage.
+1. Click the **[!UICONTROL Edit properties]** button to edit the template&#39;s properties.
-1. Erweitern Sie den Abschnitt **[!UICONTROL Senden]**.
+1. Erweitern Sie den **[!UICONTROL Send]** Abschnitt.
-1. Aktivieren Sie die Option **[!UICONTROL E-Mails archivieren]**, um eine Kopie aller gesendeten, auf dieser Vorlage basierenden Nachrichten aufzubewahren.
+1. Check the **[!UICONTROL Archive emails]** box to keep a copy of all sent messages for each delivery based on this template.

    ![](assets/email_archiving.png)

 >[!NOTE]
 >
->Wenn die an eine BCC-Adresse gesendeten E-Mails geöffnet und angeklickt werden, wird dies in **[!UICONTROL Gesamtöffnungen]** und **[!UICONTROL Klicks]** der Versandanalyse berücksichtigt, was zu falschen Berechnungen führen könnte.
+>If the emails sent to the BCC address are opened and clicked through, this will be taken into account in the **[!UICONTROL Total opens]** and **[!UICONTROL Clicks]** from the send analysis, which could cause some miscalculations.